-MRP creates a difference in the manufacturing industry by streamlining inventory in a seamless way.
-It has a common goal to serve and that is to make sure the level of inventory is low, but high enough to provide for customer needs!
+MRP creates a difference in the manufacturing industry by seamlessly streamlining inventory.
+It has a common goal to serve and that is to make sure the level of inventory is low but high enough to provide for customer needs!

 How would MRP help us in streamlining processes?
 I asked our company’s research analyst during our conversation.

 The research analyst shared some insights on why MRP is important for manufacturers: